aintgoin2goa/recap/README.md

-reshot
+recap
 ======

 A library for taking screenshots of a url at various widths, to aid development of a responsive site.
-Uses phantomjs to generate the screenshots/
+Uses phantomjs to generate the screenshots.

 Installation